 For the pizza dough

-2. Pour the warm water (about 40 °C) and the olive oil.
-Mix until combined, work it well until you obtain a smooth dough and shape it into a ball.
+- Pour in the warm water (about 40 °C) and the olive oil.
+Mix until combined, knead well until you have a smooth dough, and shape it into a ball.

-3. Flour the ceramic pizza tray, spread the dough directly on it with a rolling pin or with your hand, helping yourself with your fingers, and let it rise for about 15 minutes.
+- Flour the Emile Henry ceramic pizza tray, roll out the dough directly on it with a rolling pin or by hand, using your fingers, and let it rise for about 15 minutes.

 For the sauce